arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

-= Unreleased =
+= 1.92 =

-* Added support for reading caption from figcaption.
+* Added support for reading caption from figcaption (thanks to Maciej Majewski contributing this feature).
+* Fixed database upgrade behaviour for new installations to make sure all defaults and cleanup job are set properly.
+* When deleting the plugin in the backend, plugin options will now also get removed from the WordPress database.

 = 1.91 =